John Hedlund

-John Hedlund is an American soccer coach who oversees the North Texas Mean Green women's soccer program.
+John Hedlund (born March 16, 1962) is an American soccer coach who oversees the North Texas Mean Green women's soccer program.
 He is a retired defender who played in the Major Indoor Soccer League, USISL, and Continental Indoor Soccer League.
 In 1995, Hedlund concluded a 12-year professional playing career, in which he played defender for the United States Men's Olympic team (1983–84), the New York Express (1984–85), the Dallas Sidekicks (1986–87 and 1992–95) and the Dallas Rockets (1988–91).

 Player

 Amateur

 Hedlund graduated from Plano Senior High School.
 He attended Midwestern State University, playing on the men's soccer team from 1980 to 1984.
 A four-year letter winner at Midwestern State University, Hedlund was twice voted to the NAIA All-America team in college (1983 & 1984).
 He scored 26 goals and added 12 assists, playing several different positions on the pitch.
 He was named the Most Valuable Player in the 1983 NAIA National Tournament in which he tied the all- time tournament record of scoring four goals in one game.
 Hedlund helped lead the Indians to the National finals both his sophomore and junior year (1983 & 1984).
 He graduated with a bachelor's degree in criminal justice and with a minor in sociology in 1985 and was inducted into the Midwestern State Hall of Fame in 1984.
 During his collegiate career, Hedlund played for the U.S. Olympic soccer team traveling to Finland, Sweden, South Korea and all throughout the United States playing in several games/tournaments representing his country.